-Practicum in Athletic Training is designed to provide the graduate student in athletic training some hands-on experiences with which to understand, recognize, evaluate, and treat athletic injuries and illnesses using the range of skills required of an athletic training professional.
-Experience is completed under the direct supervision of a certified athletic trainer.
+Practicum in Athletic Training is designed to provide the athletic training graduate student clinical experiences working with physically active patients to develop and use the range of skills required of an athletic training professional.
+Experience is completed under the direct supervision of an approved clinical preceptor.

-AT 5760 Practicum In Athletic Training II
+AT 5760 Practicum In Athletic Training II 3 Credits

-Practicum in Athletic Training is designed to provide the graduate student in athletic training some hands-on experiences with which to understand, recognize, evaluate, and treat athletic injuries and illnesses using the range of skills required of an athletic training professional.
-Experience is completed under the direct supervision of a certified athletic trainer.
+Practicum in Athletic Training is designed to provide the athletic training graduate student clinical experiences working with physically active patients to develop and use the range of skills required of an athletic training professional.
+Experience is completed under the direct supervision of an approved clinical preceptor.